27 measurements. One honest verdict.

 Normalize

 Center-crop to 512 px and re-encode to a fixed JPEG substrate, so every image is judged on identical footing.
-Images smaller than 512 px are rejected, not upscaled — upscaling would destroy the statistics being measured.
+Images smaller than 512 px are rejected instead of upscaled, because upscaling would destroy the statistics being measured.

 -